Oct 2018: Commando Challenge

 Are you fit enough and who can join?

 As with all events the Commando Challenge is open to all fitness levels.
+We'll be signing up again for this years Commando Challenge and team invitations will be going out very soon.
+Dates will be confirmed very soon.

 You can run, walk or even go round the course backwards!
 Jason will help you around, but there will be plenty of other Royal Marines on hand to get you through the course.
 Jason's team is open to everyone who's trained with Hodge Health & Fitness, now or in the past.